Syncplay/syncplay/README.md

 `Host` - Address (hostname / IP) of server to connect to (optionally with port), e.g. `localhost:2734` or `192.168.0.1`.
 Default port is `8999`.

-`Username` - Name that the server and other viewers know you by
+`Username` - Name that the server and other viewers know you by.

 `Default room (optional)` - Room to join upon connection.
 You will only be synchronised with others in the same room on the same server.
 Default room is `default`.